am80l/react-demo-app/README.md

 ![Deploy Diagram](https://github.com/am80l/react-demo-app/blob/master/images/deployment-diagram.jpeg)

 #### Need to solve
+These were identified as issues we would like to improve on.
+Below are the issues and their potential solutions if applicable.
 - Separate the widget build from LC main application
   * Via independent build strategy.
 Requires a dedicated build / deploy cycle.
 More info: Nolan P
 - Documentation